Coda AI

 Connect any Model Context Protocol server and its tools become available to Coda's agent automatically.
 Add servers via settings or a .coda/mcp.json file in your workspace — hot-reloads on save.

-Watch the agent work in real time with streaming responses and a step-by-step activity log.
+Watch the agent work in real time with streaming responses, thought blocks for supported reasoning models, tool steps, file edit cards, and run summaries.

 Supported Providers